Demystifying Figure AI pricing: What we know in 2026

 The truth is, powerful AI doesn't have to be some multi-billion dollar, decade-long project.
 For businesses that need to solve real problems right now, like support queues that never end and clunky internal processes, the solution is already here.
 It’s easy to get, affordable, and provides real value from day one.
 Instead of waiting for robots to take over the warehouse, you can start automating your customer support right now.

 Ready to see how AI can deliver immediate value with transparent pricing?
-Try eesel AI for free and set up your first AI agent in minutes.
+Try eesel free, no sales call or demo required, and set up your first AI agent in minutes.

 Frequently asked questions

-While Figure AI’s exact cost is not public, it is speculated to be around $50,000 per unit, placing it among the higher-end industrial systems alongside competitors like Apptronik’s Apollo.
-This contrasts with more affordable developer robots like Unitree R1.
+While Figure AI's exact cost is not public, it is speculated to be around $50,000 per unit, placing it among the higher-end industrial systems alongside competitors like Apptronik's Apollo (targeting under $50,000 at scale).
+This contrasts with more affordable developer robots like the Unitree G1, which starts around $21,500.

 This approach is common for new, specialized, and expensive technology.
 Figure AI sells integrated solutions that include hardware, software, support, and custom engineering, which necessitates close collaboration and tailored pricing for large corporate clients.